wp-plugins/sucuri-scanner/readme.txt

-=== Sucuri SiteCheck Malware Scanner ===
+=== Sucuri Security - SiteCheck Malware Scanner ===
 Contributors: dd@sucuri.net, dremeda
 Donate Link: http://sitecheck.sucuri.net
 Tags: malware, security, scan, spam, virus, sucuri, WordPress,
 Requires at least:3.2
-Stable tag:1.1.7
+Stable tag:1.2
 Tested up to: 3.5-RC3

-The Sucuri SiteCheck Scanner plugin enables you to scan your WordPress site using Sucuri SiteCheck right in your WordPress dashboard.
+The Sucuri Security - SiteCheck Malware Scanner plugin enables you to scan your WordPress site using Sucuri SiteCheck right in your WordPress dashboard.

 == Description ==

-SiteCheck will check for malware, spam, blacklisting and other security issues like .htaccess redirects, hidden eval code, etc. The best thing about it is it's completely free.
+Sucuri SiteCheck will check for malware, spam, blacklisting and other security issues like .htaccess redirects, hidden eval code, etc. The best thing about it is it's completely free.

 You can also scan your site at <a href="http://sitecheck.sucuri.net">SiteCheck.Sucuri.net</a>.